Considering cloth diapering? Read this guide to get started on the right track.

 Another hidden perk of using cloth diapers is that it makes potty training a lot easier.
 Since your baby won’t have the same dry feeling disposable diapers provide, she will be more willing to go potty.

 But we’re not giving you these facts to guilt you into cloth diapering!
-You may argue that cloth diapers require a lot of water and energy both to make them and to use them on the daily.
+You may argue that cloth diapers require a lot of water and energy both to make them and to use them daily.
 And that is true!
 So the choice is really yours even from an environmental point of view.

 On average, the cost of disposable diapers per child is around 2000$.
 Knowing that you can get a cloth diapering starter pack at around 600$, you can see that it is a pretty good investment.
 Especially that you can use your pack of cloth diapers with all your kids.